-I was recently asked by an associate why I hunt dusty Wild Turkey.
+I was recently asked by an associate why I hunt vintage Wild Turkey bottles.
 It was more than curiosity – it was a question seemingly laced with confusion.
-Perhaps there was cause for alarm – I mean, my preferences had changed rather quickly, and with laser focus too.
-The answer is actually quite simple.
+Perhaps there was cause for alarm.
+I mean, my preferences had changed rather quickly, and with laser focus too.
+Thankfully, the answer is quite simple.
 It’s the profiles.
-I say profiles with an “s,” as there is no one single “old Wild Turkey” profile.
+I say profiles with an “s,” as there is no one single “vintage Wild Turkey” profile.

-Dusty Turkey bottles do have a lot of similarities, however.
-The core notes (vanilla, molasses/brown sugar/caramel, musty/funky oak) are richer than many modern whiskeys and the mouthfeel is uniquely oilier.
-The secondary notes can be amazing depending on the bottle.
-And in some cases, such as with Beyond Duplication or “Cheesy Gold Foil,” the secondary herbal/floral spice notes can really steal the show (yet still keep the whiskey amazingly balanced).
-And it’s whiskeys like this 1987 Wild Turkey 101 8-year that remind you that a once standard-shelf bourbon is a true quality pour in comparison to many top-shelf modern allocated bottles.
+Vintage or “dusty” Wild Turkey expressions do have a lot of similarities, however.
+The core notes (vanilla, brown sugar, caramel, musty/funky oak) are richer than many modern whiskeys, the mouthfeel uniquely oilier, and the supporting notes can be remarkably complex depending on the bottle.
+In some cases, such as with Beyond Duplication or “Cheesy Gold Foil,” the herbal/floral spice notes can really steal the show (yet the bourbon remains amazingly balanced).
+And it’s whiskeys like this 1987 Wild Turkey 101 eight-year that remind you that a once standard shelf bourbon is a true quality pour in comparison to many top-shelf modern allocated bottles.

 Tasted neat in a Glencairn after a few minutes rest …

 Nose: molasses, vanilla bean, warm baking spice (clove, cinnamon), pie crust, musty oak, sweet herbs, hints of floral perfume, citrus, Papa’s cedar chest, faint leather

 Taste: (near perfect mouthfeel) creamy yet spicy vanilla, brown sugar, chewy toffee candy, herbal/floral notes, sweet musty oak, cinnamon, clove, faint tobacco & leather